 - Consistently ask for customer feedback: Collecting, analyzing, and acting on feedback is critical to successful and fast product adoption.
 Understanding how customers feel and what they’re thinking about before, during, and after a new product launch will help you quickly identify pain points and solve them.
 This can also help inform future product releases and give insight into what should be next on your product roadmap.

-Combine these product adoption strategies with a mobile feedback solution like Apptentive, and you’ll see increased customer lifetime value in no time.
+Combine these product adoption strategies with a mobile feedback solution like Alchemer Mobile (formerly Apptentive), and you’ll see increased customer lifetime value in no time.
 Get started today!